rust-lang/rust-forge/src/policies/llm-usage.md

 All of these **must** disclose that an LLM was used.

-#### Experiment: LLM-authored code changes
+#### Experiment: LLM-created code changes
-Solicited, non-critical, high-quality, well-tested, and well-reviewed code changes that are originally authored by an LLM are allowed, with disclosure.
+Solicited, non-critical, high-quality, well-tested, and well-reviewed code changes that are originally created by an LLM are allowed, with disclosure.
-1. "Solicited" means that a reviewer has communicated *ahead of time* that they are willing to review an LLM-authored PR.
+1. "Solicited" means that a reviewer has communicated *ahead of time* that they are willing to review an LLM-created PR.
     - ℹ️ New contributors cannot use an LLM unless they first talk with a reviewer.
           This must be the *same* reviewer who will be assigned to the PR.
 2. "Non-critical" means that it is extremely unlikely for the PR to cause a [soundness](https://jacko.io/safety_and_soundness.html) regression.